thuri10/hexo-theme-minimalism/README.md

 ### Add RSS feed support (optional)

-This topic also uses the Hexo plugin of [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) for `RSS`.
+This topic also uses the Hexo plugin of [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) to do `RSS`.
 The installation command is as follows:

 ```bash
 npm install hexo-generator-feed --save